OfficeDev/office-js-docs-pr/docs/develop/bind-to-regions-in-a-document-or-spreadsheet.md

 ## Binding types

-There are [three different types of bindings][Office.BindingType] that you specify with the _bindingType_ parameter when you create a binding with the [addFromSelectionAsync], [addFromPromptAsync] or [addFromNamedItemAsync] methods:
+There are [three different types of bindings][Office.BindingType] that you specify with the _bindingType_ parameter when you create a binding with the [addFromSelectionAsync], [addFromPromptAsync] or [addFromNamedItemAsync] methods.

 1. **[Text Binding][TextBinding]** - Binds to a region of the document that can be represented as text.